Last Updated on July 23, 2024 by teamobn

 Measure Your Drilling Speed

 Whenever you drill, it is crucial to measure your speed, since the drill bit gets hotter every time it spins fast.
-When it comes to drilling through metal or bricks, you should always set to a low speed and pressure.
+When it comes to drilling better holes through metal or bricks, you should always set to a low speed and pressure.

 The speed of the drill should always be indirectly proportional to the size of the drill bits.
 The bigger the drill bits, the slower the speed.
 Hard metals like steel or cast iron also require slower speeds.